Siege of Port Arthur: Destruction of the Russian Pacific fleet

-The surrender
+Surrender

 Following the loss of the Pacific Fleet, the rationale for holding onto Port Arthur was questioned by Stoessel and Alexander Fok in a council on December 8, 1904, but the idea of surrender was rejected by the other senior officers.
 Japanese trench and tunnel warfare continued.
-With the death of General Kondratenko on December 15, 1904, at Fort Chikuan, Stoessel appointed the incompetent Fok in his place.
+With the death of General Kondratenko on December 15, 1904, at Fort Tongchikuan, Stoessel appointed the incompetent Fok in his place.
 On December 18, 1904, the Japanese exploded an 1,800-kilogram (3,968-pound) mine under Fort Chikuan, which fell that night.
-On December 28, 1904, mines under Fort Erhlung were detonated, destroying that fort as well.
+On December 28, 1904, Fort Erhlung was also undermined and destroyed.

 On December 31, 1904, a series of mines were exploded under Fort Sungshu, the sole surviving major fortress, which surrendered that day.
 On January 1, 1905, Wantai finally fell to the Japanese.
 On the same day, Stoessel and Fok sent a message to a surprised General Nogi, offering to surrender.
 None of the other senior Russian staff had been consulted, and notably Smirnov and Tretyakov were outraged.
 The surrender was accepted and signed on January 5, 1905, in the northern suburb of Shuishiying.

-With this, the Russian garrison was taken into captivity, and civilians were allowed to leave, but the Russian officers were given the choice of either going into prisoner-of-war camps with their men or being given parole on the promise of taking no further part in the war.
+With this, the Russian garrison was taken into captivity.
+Civilians were allowed to leave, and the Russian officers were given the choice of either going into prisoner-of-war camps with their men or being given parole conditional on taking no further part in the war.

-The Japanese were astounded to find that a huge store of food and ammunition remained in Port Arthur, which implied that Stoessel had surrendered long before the fight was over.
+The Japanese were astounded to find that a huge store of food and ammunition remained in Port Arthur, which implied that Stoessel had surrendered while still able to hold out for a long time.
 Stoessel, Fok and Smirnov were court-martialed on their return to St Petersburg.

-As for Nogi, after leaving a garrison in Port Arthur, he led the surviving bulk of his army of 120,000 men north to join Marshal Oyama at the Battle of Mukden.
+Nogi, after leaving a garrison in Port Arthur, led the surviving bulk of his army of 120,000 men north to join Marshal Oyama at the Battle of Mukden.